dexhunter/TP_solutions/README.md

 * 14-1 a function reads a file and change the pattern string with replacement string and output the file
 * 14-2 store dictionary in a file and look up a dictionary from given file
 * 14-3 search a directory recursively and find out duplicates by md5sum check
+* 15-1 class and objects instantiation
+* 15-2 combine turtle and class, math proof for overlapping problem(back in 15-1)